-The mining industry continues to be a hotbed of innovation, with activity driven by safety, productivity and cost control.
+The mining industry continues to be a hotbed of patent innovation.
+Activity is driven by safety, productivity and cost control.
 Mine backfilling is widely used to convert resources into reserves, reduce ore dilution, and improve underground working conditions.
 Backfill mining has several advantages, including the extraction of minerals left in pillars in room and pillar mining, the reduction of the risk of spontaneous rock bursts, the reduction of groundwater contamination when used with binders, and the improvement of mine ventilation.
-In the last three years alone, there have been over 48,000 patents filed and granted in the mining industry, according to GlobalData’s report on Extraction Technology in Mining: Mine Backfilling.
+In the last three years alone, there have been over 62,000 patents filed and granted in the mining industry, according to GlobalData’s report on Innovation in mining: mine backfilling.
+Buy the report here.

-According to GlobalData’s Technology Foresights, which uses over 350,000 patents to analyse innovation intensity for the mining industry, there are 150+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which plots the S-curve for the mining industry using innovation intensity models built on over 70,000 patents, there are 40+ innovation areas that will shape the future of the industry.

-Mine backfilling is a key innovation area in extraction technology
+Mine backfilling is a key innovation area in mining

 Backfilling is a key operation within underground mining.
 The backfill material supports the surrounding rock mass, reduces the risk of surface level subsidence, reduces wasteful ore dilution, and creates a safer mining working area.
 Mining backfill can also be used to dispose of potentially hazardous waste while reducing the environmental impact on the surface by storing backfill waste.
 The mine backfill process is influenced by the type of mine, tailings, and stope or void location.
 Heavy equipment is typically used to pump backfill into a stope.
 Gravity can, however, be used to backfill a shallow mine using dump trucks.
 The tailings are typically processed at the surface level in large plants before backfilling a mine.
 A vacuum disc filter is used to extract excess water from tailings, then add a binder to that material using weigh hoppers.
 High-pressure piston pumps are used to deliver the finished product to the mines, and barricades are placed at the opening of a stope to keep the backfill in place while it cures.